yf591/CaptionGen/README.md

-# CaptionGen: Automatic Image Captioning App
+# CaptionGen: Automated Image Captioning Application

 ## Overview
-CaptionGen is a lightweight application that generates captions for images in a selected folder.
-Leveraging a pre-trained Hugging Face model, this app provides a simple GUI to process image data and save captions as text files.
+CaptionGen is a lightweight application that automatically generates captions for images within a selected folder.

+It utilizes pre-trained models from Hugging Face and processes image data through a simple GUI, saving the captions as text files.

 ## Features
-- Automatically scans and processes images from a folder.
+- Automatically scans and processes images within a folder.
 - Generates captions using the `Salesforce/blip-image-captioning-base` model.
-- Saves each caption as a `.txt` file in a dedicated folder.
+- Saves each caption in a `.txt` file format in a dedicated folder.

 ## How It Works
-1. **Image Detection**: The app scans the selected folder for supported image formats (`.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`).
+1. **Image Detection**: Scans the selected folder for supported image formats (`.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`).
-2. **Caption Generation**: Each image is processed using a Hugging Face pre-trained model, and a natural-language description is generated.
+2. **Caption Generation**: Analyzes each image using a pre-trained model from Hugging Face and generates natural language descriptions.
-3. **Saving Results**: Captions are saved as text files under the `captions/` folder.
+3. **Result Storage**: Saves each caption as a text file in the `captions/` folder.

 ## File Structure
 ```
 CaptionGen/
-├── README.md               # Overview and usage in English
+├── README-en.md            # English overview and usage instructions
-├── overview.md             # Detailed explanation of the application's behavior in English
+├── overview-en.md          # Detailed English description
+├── README-ja.md            # Japanese overview and usage instructions
+├── overview-ja.md          # Detailed Japanese description
 ├── requirements.txt        # Required Python packages
-├── main.py                 # Main script to launch the app
+├── main.py                 # Application startup script
 ├── utils/
 │   ├── __init__.py         # Package initialization file
 │   ├── caption_generator.py # Caption generation logic